K. P. Jayaswal: Influence on Ramdhari Singh 'Dinkar'

 Actually Jaiswalji was the first person to appreciate the historical sense in the poetry of Dinkar.

 K. P. Jayaswal Research Institute

 The K. P. Jayaswal Research Institute in Patna was established by the Government of Bihar in 1950 with the object of promoting "historical research, archaeological excavation and investigations and publication of works of permanent value to scholars".
+The institute is currently based out of Patna Museum.